Manage incidents in Microsoft Defender XDR

 You can add custom tags to an incident, for example to flag a group of incidents with a common characteristic.
 You can later filter the incident queue for all incidents that contain a specific tag.

-When you start typing, you have the option to select from a list of previously-used and selected tags.
+The option to select from a list of previously-used and selected tags appear after you start typing.

 Assign an incident

-If an incident has not yet been assigned, you can select the Assign to box and specify the user account.
-To re-assign an incident, remove the current assignment account by selecting the "x" next to the account name and then select the Assign to box.
+You can select the Assign to box and specify the user account to assign an incident.
+To reassign an incident, remove the current assignment account by selecting the "x" next to the account name and then select the Assign to box.
 Assigning ownership of an incident assigns the same ownership to all the alerts associated with it.

 You can get a list of incidents assigned to you by filtering the incident queue.